wp-plugins/wp-admin-microblog/readme.txt

 No, sorry.
 Inline tagging is comming soon.

 == Changelog ==
+= 0.9.2 =
+* Changed: Display today instead of the date
+* Bugfix: Tags where sent to WordPress if the user post it as WordPress post
+* Bugfix: Fixed style for the search button
 = 0.9.1 =
 * New: Option to post a message as WordPress blog article = 0.9.0 =